The Finnish Dental Society Apollonia, the Finnish Dental Foundation, and the Joint Fund of Dental Organizations annually award research grants.

 Grants received from elsewhere during the last three years and pending grant applications will be indicated in the grant application.
 Other grants awarded during the grant application period do not need to be reported.

-The Farmers’ Social Insurance Institution Mela manages the beneficiaries’ statutory employment pension and accident insurance.
-According to the law, the insurance obligation applies to a person covered by Finnish social security who has received a science work grant from Finland.
+The Farmers’ Social Insurance Institution (Mela) handles the mandatory pension and accident insurance for grant recipients.
+According to the law, insurance coverage applies to individuals within Finland’s social security scope who have received a research grant for scientific work.